metal-stack/docs/docs/src/developers/contribution-guideline.md

 Open a Github issue in the project you would like to contribute.
 Within the issue, your idea can be discussed.
 It is also possible to directly create a pull request when the set of changes is relatively small.

+When opening an issue please consider the following aspects:

+1. Create a meaningful issue describing the WHY? of your contribution.
+1. Try to set appropriate labels to the issue.
+For example, attach the `triage` label to your issue if you want it to be discussed in the next [planning meeting](./planning-meetings.md).
+It might be useful to attend the meeting if you want to emphasize it being worked on.

 ### Pull Requests

 The process described here has several goals: